mukuls10/mongo-atlas/README.md

-# mongo-atlas
+# Description of the Repo
-Connecting MongoDB cloud service with local backend server in javascript.
+Connecting MongoDB cloud service with local backend server in javascript using Prisma as a popular ORM.